jcoliz/AzLogs.Ingestion.Quickstart/README.md

 ## Verify data flow

 After observing that logs are sent successfully to Log Analytics from the client application logs, it's time to turn our attention to verifying the data has landed correctly in the service.
-Using the Azure Portal, navigate to the resource group you created above, e.g. `azlogs-ingestion`, then click into the Data Change Rule resource.
+Using the Azure Portal, navigate to the resource group you created above, e.g. `azlogs-ingestion-quickstart`, then click into the Data Change Rule resource.
 In the navigation panel on the left, expand "Monitoring", then choose "Metrics".
 Click "Add Metric", then choose "Logs Ingestion Requests per Min".
 You should see a chart like the one below:

 ![Data Change Rule Metrics](./docs/images/dcr-metrics.png)